-7.15 UARTs
+7.14 UARTs

-The LPC2378 contains four UARTs.
+The LPC2364/66/68 each contain four UARTs.
 In addition to standard transmit and receive data lines, UART1 also provides a full modem control handshake interface.

 The UARTs include a fractional baud rate generator.
-Standard baud rates such as 115200 can be achieved with any crystal frequency above 2 MHz.
+Standard baud rates such as 115200 Bd can be achieved with any crystal frequency above 2 MHz.